BEAST-Fitting/beast/docs/simulations.rst

 mass prior/ensemble models or can be explicitly specified by using the `nsim` parameter.

 If the `beastinfo` ASDF file is passed to the `simulate_obs` script, then the number of stars is computed based on the age/mass models.
-This is done by computing the total mass formed by integrating the star formation rate versus time (age prior) multiplied by the total mass formed per unit time (mass prior).
-This number of total stars formed is then the total mass divided by the average mass computed from the mass prior model.
-This total number of stars is simulated and then the completeness function is applied to remove all the simulated stars that would not be observed.
+This is done by computing the mass formed for each unique age in the physics grid  (combination of age and mass priors) accounting for stars that have already disappeared and dividing by the average mass (mass prior model).
+This number of stars is simulated at each age and then the completeness function is applied to remove all the simulated stars that would not be observed.

 *********